Blockchain Identity Management: How Blockchain Technology Is Improving Digital Identity Systems

 Data Breaches

 This is undoubtedly the biggest downside of traditional identity management systems.
 Up to 97% of data breaches in recent years targeted the personally identifiable information of users.
-Storing a user’s identity data in a centralized repository creates a single point of failure that can be accessed by hackers, leading to identity theft.
+Storing a user’s identity data in a centralized repository creates a single point of failure that is potentially vulnerable to unauthorized access by hackers, leading to identity theft.

 Managing Multiple Login Accounts

 The average digital citizen has hundreds of passwords to multiple internet accounts.
-For every new website or app, a person registers on, they have to create a new set of login credentials.
+For every new website or app a person registers for, they have to create a new set of login credentials.
 Having to manage multiple login information creates an experience problem for users while also increasing the security risk.

 Time-Consuming Onboarding Processes